cfbender/homelab/README.md

 ## Features

-- [Plex](https://plex.tv/) organizes video, music and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices.
-- [NZBGet](https://nzbget.net/) is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.
-- [Sonarr](https://sonarr.tv/) (formerly NZBdrone) is a PVR for usenet and bittorrent users.
-It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
-It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
-- [Radarr](https://radarr.video/) - A fork of Sonarr to work with movies à la Couchpotato.
-- [NZBHydra2](https://github.com/theotherp/nzbhydra2) is a meta search application for NZB indexers, the "spiritual successor" to NZBmegasearcH, and an evolution of the original application NZBHydra.
-- [Prowlarr](https://github.com/Prowlarr/Prowlarr) is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps.
-- [Ombi](https://ombi.io/) is a self-hosted web application that automatically gives your shared Plex or Emby users the ability to request content by themselves.
 - [Netdata](https://www.netdata.cloud/) - Troubleshoot slowdowns and anomalies in your infrastructure with thousands of metrics, interactive visualizations, and insightful health alarms.
-- [Duplicati](https://www.duplicati.com/) - Free backup software to store encrypted backups online.
 - [Traefik](https://traefik.io/) is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.

 ## Requirements